rawtaz/restic/CONDUCT_AND_GOVERNANCE.md

-# restic project and community spirit
+# The restic project and community spirit

 ## Overview